mrayone/golang-learn-with-tdd/README.md

 ### Select
 Able that we receive data from multiple goroutines base on switch case statement.
 It's very helpful when we need to choice which data we want to use.
 > Note: It's very common to create a case with a signal that abort channels to avoid a block.

+### Httptest
+A package that allow we interfaces a real net/http servers which is consistent.